Skip to main content

 Yours Temporarily book cover on blue background

 I have a soft spot for office romances, so this book caught my attention after learning about it from the author.
-Yours Temporarily by Rose Fresquez kicks off The Office Heartthrobs series by introducing us to Zuri's brother and his boss, kicking off a number of events that results in a culinary adventure.
+Yours Temporarily by Rose Fresquez, kicks off The Office Heartthrobs series by introducing us to Zuri's brother and his boss, igniting a chain of events that results in a culinary adventure.

 Book Synopsis